manni8436/dinotopia/README.md

 ### TEXT CONTENT

-* Text content on all Pages was copied and/or amended from the site of the [National History Museum](https://www.nhm.ac.uk/)
+* All text content on all Pages was copied and/or amended from the site of the [National History Museum](https://www.nhm.ac.uk/)

 [Back To Top](#dinotopia)